[Updated most recently September 26, 2015. For details, go to the end of this post.]

 I don’t recall when I first prepared this language, but I spent quite a lot of time on it.
 Feel free to use it.
 Of course it could be improved; I welcome your rotten tomatoes.

-12. Indemnification. (a) With respect to any Proceeding brought by someone other than the Vendor or someone other than one or more Acme Indemnitees against one or more Acme Indemnitees arising out of this agreement or Acme’s purchase or use of Units (each, a “Nonparty Claim”), the Vendor shall indemnify those Acme Indemnitees against all Indemnifiable Losses arising out of that Proceeding, except to the extent that Acme negligently or intentionally caused those Indemnifiable Losses.
+12. Indemnification. (a) With respect to any Proceeding brought by someone other than the Vendor or someone other than one or more Acme Indemnitees against one or more Acme Indemnitees and that arises out of this agreement or Acme’s purchase or use of Units (each, a “Nonparty Claim”), the Vendor shall indemnify those Acme Indemnitees against all Indemnifiable Losses arising out of that Proceeding, except to the extent that Acme negligently or intentionally caused those Indemnifiable Losses.

-(b) To be entitled to indemnification under section 12(a), an Acme Indemnitee subject to any Nonparty Claim must promptly (and in any event no later than ten days after the Acme Indemnitee first knew of that Proceeding) notify the Vendor of that Nonparty Claim and deliver to the Vendor a copy of all legal pleadings with respect to the Nonparty Claim.
+(b) To be entitled to indemnification under section 12(a), an Acme Indemnitee subject to any Nonparty Claim must promptly (and in any event no later than ten days after the Acme Indemnitee first knew of that Nonparty Claim) notify the Vendor of that Nonparty Claim and deliver to the Vendor a copy of all legal pleadings with respect to the Nonparty Claim.
 If the Acme Indemnitee fails to timely notify the Vendor of a Nonparty Claim, the Vendor will be relieved of its indemnification obligations with respect to that Nonparty Claim to the extent that the Vendor was prejudiced by that failure and the Vendor will not be required to reimburse the Acme Indemnitee for any Litigation Expenses the Acme Indemnitee incurred during the period in which the Acme Indemnitee failed to notify the Vendor.

 (c) To assume the defense of a Nonparty Claim, the Vendor must notify the Acme Indemnitee that it is doing so.
 Promptly thereafter, the Vendor shall retain to represent it in the Nonparty Claim independent legal counsel that is reasonably acceptable to the Acme Indemnitee.